 We have all seen images on the web of RVs that caught on-fire.
 Why did this happen and was there anything the owner could have done to prevent this tragedy?
 You have also seen RVs on the side of the road with a blowout.
 Why?

-Since we don’t know all the reason for RV fires and blowout issues with tires, there are things you can do to minimize the risk.
+Since we don’t know all the reasons for RV fires and blowout issues with tires, there are things you can do to minimize the risk.

-1st – Detectors – You need to ensure that your detectors (Propane, Smoke and Carbon Dioxide) have not exceeded their life span.
-Most RV detectors have a life span of 5-10 years depending on the detector type.
+You need to ensure that your detectors (Propane, Smoke and Carbon Dioxide) have not exceeded their life span.
+Most RV detectors have a lifespan of 5-10 years depending on the detector type.
 It is easy to find out if they have expired.
 Just remove the detector and look at the stamped expiration date on the back.
 If you need to replace a detector for your RV, do not use a detector made for home use (from the big box stores).
 RV detectors are made to withstand the rigors of road vibrations, etc.

 Most RV equipped tires are rated for a max sped of 65mph.
 Even though your motorhome tires may be rated for a higher speed, if you are towing a vehicle on a tow dolly or a trailer, those tires may have the warning, do not exceed 65mph.
 I cannot tell you the number of folks we see traveling, towing a 5th wheel or a travel trailer, exceeding that 65mph limit.
 It is an accident waiting to happen.
 Weight balance of an RV can affect how tires perform as well.
 If a towable RV is overloaded it can have an adverse effect on the performance of the RV tires.
 Every tire has a born-on date, you can visit: http://www.tiresafetygroup.com/ to determine if your tires may have a recall on them.